 Thinking of building an ideal trading strategy in forex?
 If yes then we will guide you in this article.

 Strategy means a plan of action or policy designed to achieve a major or overall aim.
-In real life, everything we do requires a plan or a strategy that guides us towards our goals in life.
+In real life, everything we do requires a plan or a strategy that guides us toward our goals in life.

 What is Forex Trading Strategy?

-A trading strategy represents a comprehensive investing and trading plan on the basis of predefined rules used to make trading decisions.
+A forex trading strategy represents a comprehensive investing and trading plan on the basis of predefined rules used to make trading decisions.